utsavvtion/QDataAlchemy/README.md

 A scraper that extracts and analyzes grocery data from Qcom websites for insights and trends.

-ALpha scraper is main file.
-We call all  individual .py files to generate outptut files in excel format.
+Alpha_scraper_main is starting file.We call all  individual .py files from it to generate outptut files in excel format.